MARINE PROTECTED AREA STATEWIDE LEADERSHIP TEAM

-In April 2014, the MPA Statewide Leadership Team (Leadership Team) was convened as a standing body to ensure communication, collaboration and coordination among entities that have significant authority, mandates or interests that relate to the MPA network.
-The founding membership of the Leadership Team was guided by the Marine Managed Area Improvement Act (PRC 36800) which describes a State Interagency Coordination Committee to ensure coordinated management of marine managed areas and includes state, federal and key non-profit partners that are actively engaged in the MPA Management Program and are signatories on the MLPA Implementation Memorandum of Understanding.
+In April 2014, the MPA Statewide Leadership Team (Leadership Team) was convened as a standing advisory body to ensure communication, collaboration, and coordination among entities that have significant authority, mandates, or interests that relate to the MPA Network.
+The founding membership of the Leadership Team was guided by the Marine Managed Area Improvement Act (PRC 36800) which describes a State Interagency Coordination Committee to ensure coordinated management of marine managed areas and includes state, federal, and key non-profit partners that are actively engaged in the MPA Management Program and are signatories on the MLPA Implementation Memorandum of Understanding (MOU).
+While the MOU establishes the parties to the Leadership Team, the Charter serves as a guiding document for the operational procedures.
 The Leadership Team will continue to add members at the direction of the Secretary for Natural Resources to ensure a comprehensive representation of key partners in the MPA Management Program.

 Operationally, the Leadership Team is made up of two primary components, the Executive Committee and the Working Group.
 The Executive Committee, which includes the Secretary for Natural Resources and the Directors of member organizations, comes together twice a year in March and September at the MPA Milestones Meeting in Sacramento.
-These meetings provide opportunities for high level review of the work of the Working Group and for setting priority work areas for the coming months.
-The Working Group is comprised of a single representative from each member organization at a program manager (or higher level); the Working Group meets quarterly in Sacramento, and also more frequently via teleconference.
-The Working Group completes tasks and projects identified by the Executive Committee and identify priority work areas for approval by the Executive Committee.
+These meetings provide opportunities for high level review of the outcomes from the Working Group, and for setting priority work areas for the coming months.
+The Working Group is comprised of a single representative from each member organization at a program manager (or higher) level.
+The Working Group meets quarterly in Sacramento, and more frequently via teleconference as needed, to complete tasks and projects identified by the Executive Committee and identify priority work areas for approval by the Executive Committee.
 The Leadership Team is administered by OPC staff.